 Obenewa Amponsah is a certified coach, speaker, and facilitator whose work specializes in leading courageous conversations; the ones that aren’t always easy but are necessary to move forward personally, professionally, and as a society.
-Whether these conversations are in the form of one-on-one coaching, group trainings and workshops, or keynote addresses, Obenewa and her dynamic team of associates create the conditions for learning, collaboration, and
+Whether these conversations are in the form of one-on-one coaching, group trainings and workshops, or keynote addresses, Obenewa and her dynamic team of associates create the conditions for learning, collaboration, and growth.

 Beyond the non-profit and academic arenas, Obenewa has extensive experience in the private sector and development attained during her time as a Senior Consultant with GoodWorks International; and through her tenure at the African Presidential Archives & Research Center, an institution dedicated to chronicling democratic transitions in Africa.

 In 2018 she founded Obenewa Amponsah & Associates, a training and development organization that supports personal, professional, and social change.